 We make a difference on three fronts: 1) our on-the-ground restoration work directly reduces pollution in our waterways; 2) our advocacy work leverages the collective voice of CBF members to enact Bay-friendly legislation and secure funding for pollution reduction efforts; and 3) our renowned education program teaches today’s youth (tomorrow’s leaders!) about the environment and why it is important to restore and protect.

 CBF is the only charity that focuses on restoration, advocacy, and education across the entire watershed.

-• Worked with 590 farmers and landowners to reduce agricultural pollution.
+- Worked directly with 869 farmers and landowners to reduce agricultural pollution.

-• Protected Maryland’s oyster sanctuaries from a plan that threatened to open some of them to harvest.
+- Advocated successfully for a law to protect Maryland’s oyster sanctuaries from a plan that would have opened some of them to harvest.

 CBF is a Better Business Bureau (BBB) Accredited Charity (www.give.org).
 Also, CBF contracts with Gelman, Rosenberg & Freedman CPAs to perform an annual financial audit.
 Copies of our financial statement are available to the public.

 Eighty cents of every dollar contributed go directly to programs.